Power monoids and their arithmetic: a survey: Arithmetic in power monoids.

 Although cancellativity fails dramatically in power monoids, it is still possible to guarantee certain ``surrogates'' (such as unit-cancellativity or torsion-freeness) under assumptions that, while strong, hold in many situations of interest.

 \begin{proposition} If $H$ is a submonoid of a torsion-free group, then $\mathcal P_{\fin,1}(H)$ is acyclic and, hence, unit-cancellative and torsion-free. \end{proposition}

 \begin{proof} Obviously, every acyclic monoid is unit-cancellative.
 Moreover, it is clear that any acyclic monoid $M$ with trivial unit group is torsion-free: if $x^m = x^n$ for some $x \in M$ and $m, n \in \mathbb N^+$ with $m < n$, then $x$ must be a unit and hence the identity.
-It is therefore sufficient to show that $\mathcal P_{\fin,1}(H)$ is acyclic, as we know from Theorem \ref{thm:ACC-and-Dedekind-finiteness}\ref{thm:ACC-and-Dedekind-finiteness(i)} that the only unit of $\mathcal P_{\fin,1}(H)$ is the identity.
+By Theorem \ref{thm:ACC-and-Dedekind-finiteness}\ref{thm:ACC-and-Dedekind-finiteness(i)}, it is therefore sufficient to show that $\mathcal P_{\fin,1}(H)$ is acyclic.

 Suppose that $AXB = X$ for some $A, B, X \in \mathcal P_{\fin,1}(H)$.
 Since $H$ is contained in a torsion-free group, it follows from Kemperman's inequality (see the unnumbered corollary to Theorem 5 on p.~251 of \cite{Kem-1956}) that